 How Do Business Loan Rates Work?
 Our Complete Guide

-At a high-level, determining rates is deceptively simple.
-Lenders choose a benchmark interest rate and add a markup to determine their prime rate.
+At a high-level, determining the rate of a small business loan is deceptively simple.
+Business loan lenders choose a benchmark interest rate and add a markup to determine their prime rate.
 This prime rate is what they charge borrowers with an ideal risk profile.
-When providing loans to riskier borrowers, the lender marks up the prime rate to compensate for the added risk.
+When providing loans to riskier borrowers, the business lender marks up the prime rate to compensate for the added risk.

-To understand how financial lenders determine their business loan rates, it’s helpful to review the relationship between risk and return and supply and demand.
+To understand how lenders determine their small business loan rates, it’s helpful to review the relationship between risk and return and supply and demand.

 In the next two sections, we’ll explain these concepts and how they relate to typical rates for business loans.